 If your existing and new states do not share reciprocity, you’ll have to take the state’s nurse aide evaluation comprising of the written and skills test.
 Also, the new state may require you to take additional courses if your previous training is not comparable with that of the new state.
 Contact the nurse aide registry first, to find out what the testing and training requirements are for transferring your license.

-After completing any additional training, you can then apply to sit the nurse aide evaluation.
+After completing any additional training, you can then apply to sit for the nurse aide evaluation.
 The process will be similar to applying for a new license.
 You’ll need to submit copies of the following documents to the test administrating authority to schedule your exam:

 - Social security number